 9 Not of works, lest any man should boast.

-Once you are saved, you are always saved, and that applies even if you stop believing altogether (2 Timothy 2:13), as believing false religions/false doctrine is a work of the flesh (Galatians 5:19-20) which any believer is susceptible to.
+Once one is saved, they are always saved, and that applies even if a person stops believing altogether (2 Timothy 2:13), as believing false religions/false doctrine is a work of the flesh (Galatians 5:19-20), which any believer is susceptible to.

-The teaching that you can lose Salvation demonstrates a fundamental misunderstanding of what happened at Calvary.
-Jesus paid for all of your sins.
-Once He saves you, He doesn't need your help keeping you saved.
-It's not a cooperative effort.
-He either does it all from start to finish, or you are your own savior.
-Grace is completely nullified if it requires any work on your end:
+The teaching that one can lose their Salvation demonstrates a fundamental misunderstanding of what happened at Calvary.
+Jesus paid for all of a believer's sins.
+Once He saves a person, He doesn't need that person's help keeping them saved.
+Salvation is not a cooperative effort.
+Jesus Christ either does all of the work, or one must be their own "savior".
+Grace, with respect to Salvation, is completely nullified if it is conflated with work:

 Romans 11:6